Sallah v. Attorney-General: Conflict

 The case drew public attention, which was amplified by prime minister Kofi Abrefa Busia's public defence of the dismissals.
 In a 2 March 1970 interview with the Daily Graphic, Busia acknowledged the dismissed workers' situation but justified the decision as essential for national progress, stating that retaining inefficient workers could impede the country's development.

 Sallas' writ of summons and statement of claim requested a declaration that, based on a proper interpretation of section 9(1) of the Constitution, the Government of Ghana was not entitled to terminate his appointment as a manager with the GNTC.

 In response, the government argued that section 9(1) effectively terminated the employment of all public servants or provided notice that their services would no longer be required after six months from 22 August 1969.
 Sallah's legal team contended that such an interpretation would conflict with Article 138 of the Constitution, which safeguards public servants from dismissal or removal without just cause.
 They further argued that section 9(1) explicitly states "save as otherwise provided in this Constitution" and "as far as is consistent with the provisions of this Constitution", implying that its provisions should align with constitutional protections.

 The government's defence in Sallah's case hinged on the argument that the Constitution itself had terminated his appointment.
 The case was notable not only for the public attention it drew but also for the high-profile legal figures involved, including Joe Reindorf (who would later become Attorney-General) and Nicholas Yaw Boafo Adade, the Attorney-General at the time (who would later become a Justice and acting Chief Justice of the Supreme Court of Ghana).

 Fearing the potential consequences of a ruling in Sallah's favour, the government sought to disqualify two judges; Justices Fred Kwasi Apaloo and E. N. P Sowah from the panel, alleging potential bias.
-The Attorney-General argued that Justice Apaloo was a close friend of Mr. Sallah and that Justice Sowah had a personal interest in the matter as his half-sister's husband was amongst those who had had been dismissed by the government.
+The Attorney-General argued that Justice Apaloo was a close friend of Mr. Sallah and that Justice Sowah had a personal interest in the matter as his half-sister's husband was amongst those who had been dismissed by the government.
 However, the evidence presented was largely dismissed as unreliable, with witnesses being described by the court as dishonest.

 Despite these allegations, the majority of the judges empaneled for the preliminary case; Justices Austin Amissah (who read the majority decision), Annie Jiagge, Patrick Dankwa Anin, and Philip Edward Archer—decided that the two judges could continue to hear the case.
 Justice Johnson Boateng Siriboe, however, dissented, believing that their involvement could create a perception of bias.